YueW66/Machine-Learning-Project---Yue-Wang/README.md

 # Overview
 This repository contains the code and report for our machine learning assignment as part of our coursework.
 The goal of this assignment was to participate in a learning challenge, predict a momentary self-reported well-being score while people were playing a video game, and rank our predictions against other groups.
-We achieved a ranking of 5th out of 46 groups.
+We achieved a ranking of 5th out of 46 groups, and the only group that got extra 2 points for excellent programming and reporting.

 # Project Description
 ## Learning Challenge
 The task was to predict the well-being scores of users based on their interaction with a game designed to lower stress and improve mental health.
 We were required to submit our predictions and a detailed report describing our approach, solutions, and the code used for predictions.
 ## Submission
 Rank: 5th out of 46 groups.
-The only group that got extra 2 points for good grogramming and reporting.

 Platform: Codalab